Skip to main content

 Like for the parent issue, it is also possible to edit certain fields for the child issues you want to clone.

-• Original estimate: Set a new original estimate for the child issue.
-The value added needs to be in the Atlassian time tracking format (e.g. 4w 2d for 4 weeks and 2 days)
+• Original estimate: Define a fresh original estimate for the child issue.
+Ensure the added value follows the Atlassian time tracking format (e.g. 4w 2d for 4 weeks and 2 days).

 • Due date

-After clicking on the save button the new values are displayed on the cloning screen and will be set in the cloned issues.
+Upon clicking the save button, the updated values will appear on the cloning screen and will be applied to the cloned issues.

 Linked Issues - Parent Issue

-If the source issue has other issues linked to it, they will be displayed in a checkbox list below the list of child issues on the dialog.
-You can choose from three different clone link options.
+If the source issue has other linked issues, they will appear in a checkbox list below the child issue list on the dialog.
+You have three clone link options to choose from:

 Clone Link Options:

-• Clone links only: This means that the target issue will be linked to the same issues than the source issue
+• Clone links only: This option links the target issue to the same issues as the source issue.

-By default, the last option is selected and if that is the case, no issues are selectable in the checkbox list.
+By default, the last option is chosen.
+In this scenario, no issues can be selected in the checkbox list.

 Linked Issues - Child Issues

-• Clone child issue links: This means that the cloned child issues will be linked to the same issues than the child issues of the source issue
+• Clone child issue links: This option ensures that the cloned child issues will be linked to the same issues as the child issues of the source issue.

-• Recreate internal links after cloning: Internal links are links among child issues (see explanation below for details).
-If this option is chosen those internal links will be recreated after cloning.
-As an example, if child issue 1 is linked to child issue 2 below the source issue, then the clone of child issue 1 will be linked to the clone of child issue 2 afterwards
+• Recreate internal links after cloning: Internal links refer to connections among child issues (refer to the explanation below for further details).
+Opting for this alternative will result in the recreation of internal links after cloning.
+For instance, if child issue 1 is linked to child issue 2 under the source issue, then the clone of child issue 1 will be linked to the clone of child issue 2 subsequently.

-• Don’t clone links: Nothing happens with child issue links.
-They won’t be considered at all for cloning
+• Don’t clone links: This choice means that no action will be taken regarding child issue links.
+They will not be considered for cloning at all.

-By default, the last option is selected and if that is the case, no issues are selectable in the checkbox list.
+By default, the last option is preselected.
+In this scenario, no issues can be selected in the checkbox list.

 Link cloning options for links of child issues